Speak to a qualified cancer nurse

 - a mole on the vulva that changes shape or colour

-- blood, pus or other discharge coming from an area of skin or a sore spot in the vulva, which may have an offensive or unusual smell or colour (not related to your menstrual period)
+- blood, pus or other discharge coming from an area of skin or a sore spot in the vulva, which may have a strong or unusual smell or colour (not related to your menstrual period)

 - hard or swollen lymph nodes in the groin area.

-Many women don’t look at their vulva, so they don’t know what is normal for them.
-The vulva can be difficult to see without a mirror, and some women feel uncomfortable examining their genitals.
-However, if you feel any pain in your genital area or notice any of these symptoms, visit your general practitioner (GP) for a check-up.
+Some symptoms are obvious, while others need to be touched or seen.
+Most people don’t look at their vulva, so they don’t know what is normal for them.
+The vulva can be difficult to see without a mirror, and some people feel uncomfortable examining their genitals.
+If you feel any pain in your genital area or notice any of these symptoms, visit your GP for a check-up.